Do Dog Cooling Vests Help Summer Dogs?

 • Body temperature feels cooler to me (although I haven’t taken his temperature)

 In theory, yes.
-As long as you use the cooling jacket appropriately and it’s fitted properly it can provide your dog relief from hot weather.
+As long as you use the cooling jacket appropriately and it’s fitted properly, it can provide your dog with relief from hot weather or overheating from a health issue.
 Moreover, it may be a helpful tool in preventing heat stroke or heat exhaustion.

 What do I look for in a dog cooling vest?